Lauren Drain Flaunts Pert Derriere In Backless Daisy Dukes: ‘All Smiles’

 Drain flaunted her picture-perfect figure in a yellow graphic crop top that showcased a ton of underboob as well of her taut tummy.
 The fitness coach paired the barely-there top with a pair of unbuttoned Daisy Dukes that hit at her upper thigh, showing off her muscular stems.
 The NSFW shorts also had no back and showcased her toned and tanned booty.
 In the caption of the photo, she plugged her fitness page and she appeared to be in a great mood as she wrote “all smiles” in the caption.

-In a short time of the image going live on her page, it’s earned the Las Vegas resident a ton of attention with over 9,000 likes in addition to 100-plus comments.
-Some follower took to the photo to let her know that she looks incredible while countless others raved over her rock-hard body.
+In a short time of the image going live on her page, it’s earned the Las Vegas resident a ton of attention with more than 9,000 likes in addition to 100-plus comments.
+Some followers took to the comments section to let her know that she looks incredible, while countless others raved over her rock-hard body.
 Many others were left speechless and chimed in with their choice of emoji instead of real words.

 “Must be your most amazing shot,” one follower commented, adding a single flame emoji.